 Following a natural heavy metal detox diet and avoiding conditions that expose you to heavy metals is a good idea.
-Such examples are smoking (contains cadmium, chromium, lead, and others ), eating a lot of rice (it often contains mercury and arsenic), eating certain big-sized fish that contain mercury (e.g., tuna, swordfish, king mackerel, etc), living near a coal-burning factory or living in a lead-painted house.
+Such examples are smoking (contains cadmium, chromium, lead, and others ), eating a lot of rice (it often contains mercury and arsenic), eating certain big-sized fish that contain mercury (e.g., tuna, swordfish, king mackerel, etc.), living near a coal-burning factory or living in a lead-painted house.
 If you are uncertain about potential routes of exposure, please seek advice from your personal medical doctor.

 Wild blueberries (NOT cultivated) are one of the richest foods in antioxidants.
 To benefit from these antioxidants, we should add them to our diet regularly.
+In fact, the famous author Anthony William highlights in his book Medical Medium Cleanse to Heal the importance of having wild blueberries (and not cultivated ones) in your diet.
 The problem is that wild blueberries are not easy to find, especially in certain parts of the world.
-If you do not have access to fresh/frozen wild blueberries, you can check our premium quality wild blueberry (bilberry) powder.
+If you do not have access to fresh/frozen wild blueberries, you can check our premium quality wild blueberry powder (also called bilberry powder).
 It comes from the clean forests of Arctic Finland, it is 100% natural, and it is available all year round.
-Other foods suitable for a natural heavy metal detox diet are green tea, cilantro, garlic, spirulina, tomatoes, and others.
+Other foods suitable for a natural heavy metal detox diet are green tea, cilantro, garlic, spirulina, tomatoes, etc.

-We hope you found this blog informative!
+We hope you found this blog on natural heavy metal detox diet and wild blueberries informative!